rebelsky/csc207c/_eboards/eboard30.md

 -------------

 * Welcome to any prospective students who are visiting!
+    * Will I get into a CS class?
+Yes, unless you are from Brazil.
+    * How hard are CS classes?
+Easy, then insanely hard, then easy again.
+      The faculty are supportive.
+Fortunately, we have tutors.
 * Sam hopes to catch up a bit on grading over the weekend.

 ### Upcoming work